ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mpi/profiling.md

 ## Use optimized routines

 Performance varies with different versions of libraries.
-You can investigate two different libraries to try and review the resuts.
+You can investigate two different libraries to try and review the results.

 ### Use BLAS libraries